SylvesterK-code/alx-fe-reactjs/recipe-sharing-platform2/README.md

 🔸 Adding categories
 🔸 Improving UI with Tailwind + your saved design layout

+🔥 Make the Footer also responsive + commented
+🔥 Add a sticky bottom navigation on mobile
+🔥 Add Light/Dark mode toggle inside the header

 add header(navbar-home, addrecipe, signin, signup, contact, about) and footer (add social media icons)

 modify the dataase to accept date from the form